-Net Investment in Sales-type Leases and Ground Lease Receivables-The Company adopted Accounting Standards Update ("ASU") 2016-02, Leases and ASU 2018-11, Leases on January 1, 2019.
-Net investment in sales-type leases and Ground Lease receivables are recognized when the Company's Ground Leases qualify as sales-type leases.
+Net Investment in Sales-type Leases and Ground Lease Receivables-Net investment in sales-type leases and Ground Lease receivables are recognized when the Company's Ground Leases qualify as sales-type leases.
 The net investment in sales-type leases is initially measured at the present value of the fixed and determinable lease payments, including any guaranteed or unguaranteed residual value of the asset at the end of the lease, discounted at the rate implicit in the lease.
 Acquisition-related costs are capitalized and recorded in "Net Investment in Sales-type Leases" and "Ground Lease Receivables" on the Company's consolidated balance sheets.
 For newly originated or acquired Ground Leases, the Company's estimate of residual value equals the fair value of the land at lease commencement.
 If a lease qualifies as a sales-type lease, it is further evaluated to determine whether the transaction is considered a sale leaseback transaction.
-When the Company acquires land and enters into a Ground Lease directly with the seller that qualifies as a sales-type lease, the lease does not qualify as a sale leaseback transaction and the lease is considered a financing receivable and is recognized in accordance with ASC 310 and included in "Ground Lease receivables" on the Company's consolidated balance sheets (refer to Note 5).
+When the Company acquires land and enters into a Ground Lease directly with the seller that qualifies as a sales-type lease, the lease does not qualify as a sale leaseback transaction and the lease is considered a financing receivable and is recognized in accordance with ASC 310 - Receivables and included in "Ground Lease receivables" on the Company's consolidated balance sheets (refer to Note 5).

-Reserve for losses in net investment in sales-type leases and Ground Lease receivables- The Company evaluates its net investment in sales-type leases and Ground Lease receivables for impairment under ASC 310.
+Reserve for losses in net investment in sales-type leases and Ground Lease receivables- The Company evaluates its net investment in sales-type leases and Ground Lease receivables for impairment under ASC 310 - Receivables.
 As part of the Company's process for monitoring the credit quality of its net investment in sales-type leases and Ground Lease receivables, it performs a quarterly assessment for each of its net investment in sales-type leases and Ground Lease receivables.
 The Company considers a net investment in sales-type lease or Ground Lease receivable to be impaired when, based upon current information and events, it believes that it is probable that the Company will be unable to collect all amounts due under the contractual terms of the Ground Lease.
-As of December 31, 2020, all of the Company's net investment in sales-type leases and Ground Lease receivables were performing in accordance with the terms of the respective leases.
+As of December 31, 2021, all of the Company's net investment in sales-type leases and Ground Lease receivables were performing in accordance with the terms of the respective leases.